 By default, the Favorites list is selected.
 You can choose Everyone, No one, All contacts, or Groups.

-7. Allow Repeated Calls
+6. Allow Repeated Calls

-When a Focus mode is active on your iPhone, Apple notifies others in supported apps like iMessage about the same.
+When any Focus mode is active on your iPhone, Apple notifies others in supported apps like iMessage about the same.
 They will see the ‘Contact has notifications silenced’ in your chat thread.
-This is possible by the Focus status feature that is enabled by the default in all the Focus modes.
-You can turn it off from Settings > Focus > [Preferred Focus mode] > Share Focus status.
-Turn it off on the next screen.
+This is possible by the Focus status feature.
+It is enabled by default for all the Focus modes but you can enable or disable it manually too.

-9. View Custom Home Screen Pages for a Focus
+8. Enable Custom Home Screen Pages for a Focus

 The Focus modes aren’t just for alerts.
 Custom home screen pages can be displayed based on the Focus profile selected.
 Let’s look at a Fitness Focus as an example.
 When enabled, you can display pages containing large fitness widgets and app icons such as Health, Happy Scale, and so on without any distractions.

 Please keep in mind that you must first create custom pages; otherwise, you will not be able to see them while configuring Focus.
-You can also leverage the concept of personalized pages on shared devices and allowing people to have their own apps or home screen layouts based on a Focus selected.
+You can also leverage the concept of personalized pages on shared devices and allow people to have their own apps or home screen layouts based on a Focus selected.
 Isn’t it cool?

-To select home screen pages, open Settings > Focus > [Preferred Focus mode] > Home screen.
+On iOS 15, open Settings > Focus > [Preferred Focus mode] > Home screen.
 Enable the toggle for Custom pages.
 Select the home screen pages to display and tap on Done.

-11. View Silenced Notifications on Lock Screen
+10. View Silenced Notifications on the Lock Screen

-When a Focus profile is enabled, notifications will not appear on the lock screen by default.
+When a Focus profile is enabled, silenced notifications will not appear on the lock screen by default.
 You may, however, change this behavior and have notifications show on the lock screen.

 The Focus modes support cross-device functionality, thus saving you the hassle of configuring them on each device separately.
 So, if you enable Focus mode on one device, it will turn on all other devices tied to your iCloud account.
 It is compatible with the iPhone, iPad, Mac, and Apple Watch.

-14. Schedule Focus Modes
+12. Schedule Focus Modes

 Focus modes can be set to activate automatically based on the criteria you specify.
 Automation criteria could include a specified time, location, the app opened, or a combination of these.
-For example, you can set Do not disturb to activate automatically from 10 p.m. to 6 a.m. and whenever you access the Kindle app.
+For example, you can set Do not disturb to activate automatically from 10 p.m. to 6 a.m. or whenever you access the Kindle app.

 To set these conditions, open the required Focus mode and tap on Add schedule or Automation.
 Tap on Time, Location, or App to set the automation as per your requirements.